-When upgrading or installing new skylights, choosing the right type can make all the difference.
+When upgrading or Skylight Installation, choosing the right type can make all the difference.
 Every home is unique, and skylights aren’t one-size-fits-all.
 The right option depends on what you’re looking to achieve—whether it’s brighter spaces, enhanced ventilation, or functional lighting in hard-to-reach areas.

 Fixed skylights are straightforward, non-opening skylights that offer clean, uninterrupted natural light.
 They’re perfect for spaces where ventilation isn’t needed, like living rooms, hallways, or even bedrooms.
 With no movable parts, these skylights are designed for durability and are less prone to leaks.